greg-raven/grus/_posts/2010-08-26-lewis-end-birthright-citizenship-3.md

 [Greg Raven](https://www.gregraven.org/)

 P.S.
-There is nothing in our laws that allows “anchor babies,” a loophole used by those who would destroy this country.
+There is nothing in our laws that allows "anchor babies," a loophole used by those who would destroy this country.
 We must close this loophole explicitly if we hope ever to get our country back.